 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Tape down the white paper and add some large colorful letters onto the paper.
+- Tape down the white paper and add some large, colorful letters.

-I like to keep this activity to about 6-8 letters to talk about each one.
+- I like to keep this activity to about 6-8 letters to discuss each.
 Having all 26 on the paper could make the activity look messy, and my preschooler could be more tempted to walk away.
 A smaller amount at a time is more doable.

-I also check to make sure I have a race car to match my marker before writing the letter.
-I really had to dig for that orange car!
+- Before writing the letter, I also check to ensure I have a race car to match my marker.
+I had to dig for that orange car!

 RELATED: Have you played Splash the Alphabet?
 You must!